Justin-Sniesak/Justin-Sniesak/README.md

 # About Me

-Thank you for visiting my GitHub and I hope your day is going well.
+Thank you for visiting my GitHub.
+I hope your day is going well.

 My career thus far has been focused on specializing in Linux (RHEL/Ubuntu), Virtualization (VMWare & KVM), and Networking (Layers 2 & 3).
 I have progressively moved from :